kyufujii/conflict_practice/README.md

-# To practice resolving conflicts with Git and GitHub using pull requests, follow these steps:
+# hanage To practice resolving conflicts with Git and GitHub using pull requests, follow these steps:

 ## Preparation